 Inspired by the movie "Smurfs," Duff Goldman and Kardea Brown ask the remaining bakers to create a dome cake that illustrates what kind of Smurf they would be; the bakers must make a cookie decorated to look like an animal found in Australia.

-Rudy the mini horse joins Duff and Kardea Brown to challenge the bakers to create dessert imposters of their assigned animal's favorite food; for a twist, they must also incorporate an herb, spice or veggie that is safe for their animal to eat.
+Rudy the mini horse joins Duff and Kardea to challenge the bakers to create dessert imposters of their assigned animal's favorite food; for a twist, they must also incorporate an herb, spice or veggie that is safe for their animal to eat.

 Duff Goldman and Kardea Brown test the bakers' skills by asking them to build cookie animal houses; the young competitors must also whip up haystack cookies and a water trough of dipping sauce for the hungry animals.